Table of Contents

 At the time of writing, there were only five varieties of marijuana cigarettes (plus a placebo) and 11 bulk options (again, plus a placebo).
 The highest THC is either 6.7 percent (cigarette) or ten percent (bulk), neither of which represents the highly potent strains that consumers have access to.

-With the added frustrations caused by the anti-cannabis opinions of the current administration, it makes for an incredibly challenging research environment in America.
+The added frustrations caused by the anti-cannabis opinions of the current administration, make for an incredibly challenging research environment in America.
 Unfortunately, this has meant American researchers are falling behind the scientific advances of their international peers.

-Countries with a supportive legal environment, easy access to funding, and a hub of cannabis-focused researchers will solidify their competitive advantage over the coming years.
+Countries with a supportive legal environment, easy access to funding, and a hub for global cannabis research will solidify their competitive advantage over the coming years.
 It will be curious to see what happens when other countries come online over the next decade.
 Who will be left behind?